latex3/iftex/README.md

 The package (which works with plain TeX as well as LaTeX) has tests
 for:

-eTeX, PDFTeX, XeTeX, LuaTeX, LuaHBTeX, pTeX, upTeX, pTeX-ng, VTeX, Aleph.
+eTeX, PDFTeX, XeTeX, LuaTeX, LuaHBTeX, pTeX, upTeX, pTeX-ng, VTeX, Aleph, TexpadTeX, HiTeX.

 In addition, an \iftutex test is true for XeTeX and LuaTeX, and